 Featured image: WeWALK

-If you’re interested in purchasing the WeWALK smart cane for yourself or a someone you know, it’s currently on sale at a 10% Christmas discount.
+If you’re interested in purchasing the WeWALK smart cane for yourself or a someone you know, the 2nd gen model is currently on sale at a 10% discount.

 You can also support and gift a smart cane to a visually impaired person, via the Turkish Plantrophy Funds here.